hollyschinsky/spotify-browser/module2.md

 unless it's added.

-- Copy the spotify.png file from the **www/img** folder in the final project or solutions and add it into the **www/img** folder of your working project.
+  - Copy the `spotify.png` file from the `www/img` folder in the final project and add it into the `www/img` folder of your working project.
-- Now open your styles.css file in the **www/css** folder and add the style definition for it.
+  - Now open your `styles.css` file in the `www/css` folder and add the style definition for it.

         i.icon.icon-spotify {
              width: 29px;